Jxck-S/PyScanVLAN/README.md

 ### Requirements

 - Python 3.x
-- Linux operating system (Preferably Debian, it was devoloped on Debian)
+- Linux operating system (Preferably Debian; it was developed on Debian)
+- iproute2 on linux

 #### Example Output